 The number of new households has kept pace with and actually exceeded population growth, but households have become smaller.
 The average household size was 3.23 in 2010.
 Duxbury households are larger on average than households at the state and county levels.
 Approximately 49% of Duxbury households have one or two people, and 38% have three or four people.
 Many town residents are well educated professionals (more than 67% have a minimum of a Bachelor's degree) with high incomes.
 Median household income has also increased by 80% over the last two decades, reaching \$126,000 in 2010.
 Southeast Duxbury reported the highest income.
 However, an estimated 72% of renter households in Duxbury paid at least 30% of their income toward rent and 36% of homeowners paid more than 30% of their income on housing costs over the ten-year period between the 2000 and 2010 Censuses, which indicates a large demand for more affordable housing.
 In Duxbury, the number of households living below the poverty line has fallen.
 The majority of these households are single parent households and headed by a female with a child.
+The majority of individuals in poverty are over age 65.

 The majority of Duxbury workers - an estimated 68% - worked in white collar jobs in 2010 including professional services, finance, education and health care.
 On average, Duxbury residents have a slightly longer commute to work, 36 minutes, than their counterparts in Plymouth County and the Commonwealth of Massachusetts.
-The annual unemployment rate in Duxbury (not seasonally adjusted) has remained lower than that of Plymouth County and the Commonwealth of Massachusetts since at least 1990.
-The unemployment rate was at the lowest in the last 10 years in 1998-2000 when it reached 2.2%.
-It rose until 2010 and has seen a continuous and net decrease over the last few years, reaching 5.3% in April 2013, the most recent month with data available.
-The average real estate tax bill is \$7,497 which could be considered a barrier to entry to affordable housing.
+The annual unemployment rate in Duxbury (not seasonally adjusted) has remained lower than that of Plymouth County and the Commonwealth of Massachusetts since at least 2000.
+The unemployment rate was at the lowest in the last 20 years in 1998-2000 when it reached 2.2%.
+It rose until 2010 and has seen a continuous and decrease over the last seven years, reaching 2.9% in September 2018, the most recent month with data available.
+The average single-family home property tax bill was \$9,925 in FY 2017, which could be considered a barrier to entry to affordable housing.